 The best odor resistant dog beds in our opinion are the elevated or raised dog beds.

-The reason we have this view is because there is very little for doggy smells to get trapped in.
+The reason we have this view is because there is very little material or fabric for doggy smells to get trapped in.

 The beds can be placed outside where there is good ventilation, and the fabric is soft, but thin and light, meaning you won’t get odors sticking to it as much as a mattress or padded bed.

 One of the best things about these types of beds is that there is a range of them available – from cheap, to heavier duty for more destructive dogs.

 Soft beds with removable outer covers and that are washable may also be good for odor resistance.

 We outline a few of the best odor resistant elevated dog beds in this guide.